Progress stepper

 • To indicate to the user where they are in a step-by-step linear process on a single page.

-• When the steps in the process could be completed by the user or happening in the background without the user completing the task themselves.
+• When the steps in the process could be completed by the user or could happen automatically in the background.

 Use a wizard: